 Organizing Your Donor Data Points

-It is crucial for your donor relations team to have one place to store and organize all of this donor data.
+Your donor relations team must have one place to store and organize all of this donor data.
 If you are a larger nonprofit with many donors, it is recommended you use a donor database.
 If you are operating on a tight budget, there are many free or low-cost database or CRM software options out there for you.

-Effective organization will yield useful information such as engagement levels, the effectiveness of cultivation efforts, affinity, retention, revenue growth, and cost of acquisition.
-To be truly effective, consider doing list segmentations, tagging, and adding thorough notes.
+An effective organization will yield useful information such as engagement levels, the effectiveness of cultivation efforts, affinity, retention, revenue growth, and cost of acquisition.
+To be truly effective, consider doing list segmentation, tagging, and adding thorough notes.

 The more organized the data, the easier it is to pull, manipulate, mine, and ultimately capitalize on.
 This is imperative when planning your next fundraising campaign or email marketing effort.